MaddyWikstrom/bobbytherabbit/SHOPIFY_CHECKOUT_IMPLEMENTATION.md

 This guide summarizes the Shopify checkout integration options and fixes implemented for Bobby Streetwear.

+> **CRITICAL UPDATE:** After testing, we discovered ESM compatibility issues with the original Netlify function approach.
+A completely rewritten version (`create-checkout-fixed.js`) has been created that uses Node's native https module instead of node-fetch to avoid these issues.

 ## Implementation Options

 ### Option 1: Integrated Cart Solution